 Decision Batching

 Set specific blocks for decisions.
 Two hours on Saturday morning to decide what stays and what goes.
 Outside those blocks, no major decisions.
-This protects the rest of your day.
+This protects the rest of your day from the steady drain of small choices.
+Decision fatigue is one of the largest hidden costs of moving, and most people make it worse by spreading decisions across every waking hour.

 Anchor Routines